janinedotgm/agave-checkout-gen/README.md

 - Evaluate if all necessary dependencies are included
 - Check if we can run the tests for the packages
-- Test other packages (so far I only tested `solana-svm`)
+- Test other packages (so far only tested with `solana-svm`)
-- The generated `Cargo.toml` is pretty ugly and hard to read
+- The generated `Cargo.toml` formatting could be improved